 IELTS Speaking Band Score Description

-The IELTS Speaking score is determined according to four main categories:
+The IELTS Speaking score is determined according to 4 main categories:

 IELTS Writing Band Score Description

-Just like with the speaking section, your IELTS Writing score is judged according to how well you do in four different categories.
+Just like with the Speaking section, your IELTS Writing score is judged according to how well you do in 4 different categories.

 IELTS Reading and Listening Band Scores

-Because both the reading and listening sections are made entirely of multiple-choice questions, each of the 40 questions contributes to a raw score which is then converted to give your band score for the section.
+Because both the Reading and Listening sections are made entirely of multiple-choice questions, each of their 40 questions contributes to a raw score, which is simply the number of questions that you get right.
+That raw score is then converted to give your band score for the section.

-In this system, each correct answer will earn you one point towards your raw score.
-This is a simple ratio out of 40.
+In this system, each correct answer will earn you 1 point towards your raw score, which will be a simple ratio out of 40.
 So, for instance, if you get 30 questions correct, your raw score will be 30.
-The actual conversion from a raw score to a band score is not a straightforward percentage, so be sure to take a hard look at the methods IELTS uses for conversion in order to fully understand what to expect from your score.

 IELTS Score Calculator: